Chitak985/PromisedWorlds-chitak-s-work/docs/README.md

 BUGFIXES:
 - Added a config for KSP Community Fixes to automatically disable the stock maneuver tool, as this caused game crashes when changing SOIs.
 Thanks Matt Lowne for catching this!

-## Contributers
+## Contributors
-We'd like to thank all the Promised Worlds contributers which dedicated their time to help with this project.
+We'd like to thank all the Promised Worlds contributors which dedicated their time to help with this project.
 Thank you ❤️

 Project Lead:
 - Emu (@Constructalor)